-Denham Springs man dead after shooting involving multiple police departments
+Law enforcement kills Denham Springs man early Saturday in confrontation near motel

 Latest Weather Blog

-DENHAM SPRINGS—The East Baton Rouge Parish Sheriff’s Office is investigating the early morning shooting between police and a Denham Springs man.

-The Denham Springs Police Department said a 31-year-old Chevis Whalen was shooting a gun from the second floor at the Motel 6 on Rushing Road around 3 a.m.
-Saturday.
+Denham Springs Police Sgt.
+Scott Sterling said officers were called to Motel 6 on Rushing Road near Interstate 12 around 3 a.m.
+Sunday.
+A man was reported to be shooting a gun from the second floor of the motel.

+Denham Springs Police and Livingston Parish Sheriff's deputies arrived to find Chevis Whalen, 31, with a gun in the street near the motel, Sterling said.

-Denham Springs officers and Livingston Parish Sheriff deputies exchanged gunfire with Whalen who was later transported to a nearby hospital and died.
+Officers and deputies exchanged gunfire with Whalen, who was shot and died later at a hospital, Sterling said.

+Whalen used a wheelchair but it's not clear whether he was in the wheelchair at the time of the shooting.

-No officers were hurt in the incident.
+No law enforcement officers were hurt.

+East Baton Rouge Parish Sheriff's Office is investigating the shooting at the request of Denham Springs Police.

 Trending News